dendronhq/dendron-site/vault/dendron.guides.tips.md

 This is a list of other tools that work well with Dendron.
 - [nvAlt](https://brettterpstra.com/projects/nvalt/): local markdown editor that works well with Dendron notes (mac only)

-## Other VSCode Extensions
+## Other VS Code Extensions

 ### Git
 - [Git Automator](https://marketplace.visualstudio.com/items?itemName=ivangabriele.vscode-git-add-and-commit): one command to commit and push all changes
 - [Git Doc](https://marketplace.visualstudio.com/items?itemName=vsls-contrib.gitdoc): auto-commit and (optionally) auto push your notes at fixed intervals
 - [Gitlens](https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens): Repository/File/Line history and annotations of all your files
-- [Path AutoComplete](https://github.com/ionutvmi/path-autocomplete): Path autocomplete for VSCode
+- [Path AutoComplete](https://github.com/ionutvmi/path-autocomplete): Path autocomplete for Visual Studio Code

 ### Coding
 - [Code Runner](https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner)